Best Ophthalmologists in Queens, NY

 Diagnosing Eye Diseases

-When you visit your physician, be honest and open about your lifestyle and underlying conditions.
-It helps your physician arrive at the correct diagnosis.
-After giving a medical history of your overall health, you may undergo additional tests to rule out other conditions including:
+When you visit your ophthalmologist, be honest and open about your lifestyle and underlying conditions.
+It helps your doctor arrive at the correct diagnosis.
+After giving a medical history of your overall health, you may undergo additional tests to rule out other conditions.
+To make the correct diagnosis, your doctor may order tests that include:

 • Eye exam